 Your monthly rates depend on the commercial insurance policy you select.
 The average monthly premium for general liability insurance is $65, and workers’ compensation is $111.

 A business owner’s policy, which combines liability and property coverage in one contract, is something that many business owners choose to get.
 A business owner’s policy typically costs $101 per month.

 The type of business is another element that influences the amount you pay each month.
 For example, builders pay significantly more for business insurance than accountants.
 The cause of the increase is related to workplace hazards.

 Running a construction company carries a higher risk of potential damage and injury than running a small accounting firm.
 Another factor that influences costs is the size of the business or the number of employees the firm has.

-The monthly premium increases because each employee increases the risk to the firm.
-The cost is also affected by the amounts of coverage.
+The monthly premium increases because each individual employee escalates the risk to the firm.
+The cost is also affected by the amount of coverage.
 It will be more expensive the larger the coverage is.

 A higher deductible is a way to reduce the price if you select a higher level of coverage, which is the amount of money you pay out of pocket before the insurer pays for a covered loss.

 A lower risk elevation can result in lower monthly rates.
 The deductible levels offered by insurance companies range from a few hundred dollars to thousands.